NorESMhub/NorESM/doc/configurations/clm.rst

 CLM5 specifics
 ^^^^^

-- There is no information exchange within the CLM model between sub-grid tiles (landunits, columns, plant functional types (PFTs)).
+- CLM generally treats each sub-grid element (landunits and columns) independently, without lateral exchange of energy or heat.
-- Sub-grid tiles only exchange information with the atmosphere.
-In the current CLM, there is no advection of heat and water at depth.
+- Sub-grid elements only exchange information with the atmosphere, in addition to water being removed from the grid cell as surface and subsurface runoff.
 - The horizontal resolution of the CLM keeps the same as for the atmosphere (f19, f09).
 - Vertically, there are four soil structures to set in the CLM namelist file.
 CLM5 model configurations available in NorESM2: